How can the public participate in this project?

 Can Idaho residents participate in the Oregon energy facility siting process?

 However, Idaho residents are welcome to participate in the Oregon facility siting process.
-Under Oregon law, any person can comment on a site application to EFSC.
+Under Oregon law, any person may participate in the EFSC process.
 There is no requirement that the person be an Oregon resident.
 An Idaho resident can also request party status in the contested case hearing which happens at the end of the energy facility siting process.

-If you live in Idaho and would like to receive notices issued by the ODOE and EFSC, please sign-up for the project Mailing List.
+If you live in Idaho and would like to receive notices issued by the ODOE and EFSC, please sign-up via the ODOE/EFSC GovDelivery system.

 How was I added to the project mailing list?